Elliot Rodger

-Elliot Oliver Robertson Rodger (July 24, 1991 – May 23, 2014) was a British and American mass murderer who killed six people and injured fourteen others during the 2014 Isla Vista killings.
-The murders he committed, his suicide and his manifesto have been cited as an early influence on the incel and manosphere subculture.
+Elliot Oliver Robertson Rodger (July 24, 1991 – May 23, 2014) was a British-American mass murderer who perpetrated the Isla Vista attacks, where he murdered six people and injured fourteen others, before he fatally shot himself.
+The murders he committed, his suicide, and his manifesto have been named as early influences on the incel and manosphere subculture.

-Born in London, England, Rodger relocated to California with his family as a child.
+Born in London, Rodger relocated to California with his family as a child.
 Son of British filmmaker Peter Rodger, he grew up in a privileged household.
 Rodger struggled with social isolation, mental health issues, and rejection.
-As a teenager, he was diagnosed with pervasive developmental disorder not otherwise specified (PDD-NOS), later redefined as a form of autism.
+As a teenager, he was diagnosed with pervasive developmental disorder not otherwise specified (PDD-NOS), but did not meet the criteria for an autism diagnosis.
 He started treatment and received special education resources and therapy for most of his life.
 He endured bullying during his time in middle and high school.
 Several incidents of Rodger's strange behavior during his time in Isla Vista, California, along with videos and other writings that mentioned violent intentions, worried his family and acquaintances.
-Before starting his planned shooting rampage, Rodger uploaded to YouTube a video announcing his intention to "punish" women—as well as the men to whom they were attracted—for their lack of interest in him.
-He also e-mailed a 137-page manifesto—in which he described his major life events, personal struggles, and frustrations at having remained a lifelong virgin—to several of his family members, acquaintances, and therapists.